Ana Torroja

-Ana Torroja Fungairiño, 3rd Marchioness of Torroja (born 28 December 1959 in Madrid), is a Spanish singer.
+Ana Torroja Fungairiño, 3rd Marchioness of Torroja (born 28 December 1959) is a Spanish singer.
 She was the lead singer of the pop trio Mecano, considered one of the most popular pop bands from Spain during the 1980s and 1990s.
-Mecano split in 1998 and she embarked on a solo career.
+Mecano split in 1998, and she embarked on a solo career.

 Biography

 Formally styled Marquesa de Torroja, she succeeded to the title upon her father's death in 2021.

 Ana Torroja met José María Cano while studying economics at university.
 The two became good friends, and José María soon introduced her to his younger brother, Nacho.
 After hearing Ana sing José María's guitar compositions, Nacho suggested that the three form a band.
 In 1981, at 22 years old she became the vocalist of Mecano.